placeholder

 • Increasing levels of pain should be brought to the attention of your family doctor so this can be addressed.

-Surgical Wait Times Website
+Surgical Wait Times website

-The Ministry of Health has a Surgical Wait Times Website that is designed to offer you more information about wait times for elective surgical procedures in British Columbia for adult and pediatric patients.
+The Ministry of Health has a Surgical Wait Times website that is designed to offer you more information about wait times for elective surgical procedures in British Columbia for adult and pediatric patients.
 This waitlist data is based on cases that have been completed which does not reflect people who are still waiting.

 Northern Health continually monitors and tracks data and information to assess how well the organization is meeting its goals and objectives.